“Mom!” says the 9-year-old. “Band’s in room 9. I don’t even know where room 9 IS! Do you?”

 “Mom!” says the 4-year-old.
 “I see Vivian!
 Can I go show her my new dress?”

 My ears take all of this in within the first 30 seconds of greeting the kids after school.
-Our walk home is punctuated with 12 million pressing questions and excited declarations (interspersed with occasional complaints and protests).
+Our walk home is punctuated with 12 million pressing questions and excited declarations (interspersed with complaints and protests).

 By the time we walk through our door, I feel like I’ve been with them for an hour instead of five minutes.